STEPHANIE GARON

 Biography

 Stephanie Garon received dual science degrees from Cornell University, then attended Maryland Institute College of Art (MICA).
-Her environmental art has been exhibited internationally in London, Colombia, South Korea, as well as across the United States.
+Her environmental art has been exhibited internationally in England, Colombia, South Korea, as well as across the United States.
 Her writing, a critical aspect of her artistic process, has been published in international literary journals.
-Her poetry book, Acreage, was published by Akinoga Press in December 2021.
-She is a Hamiltonian Gallery Fellow, a Trawick Art prize finalist, a National Park Service Artist-in-Residence in the Everglades, and recipient of grants including The Foundation for Contemporary Art, The Puffin Foundation Environmental Art, The Lucid Foundation, and Maryland State Arts Council.
+Her poetry book, Acreage, was published by Akinoga Press (2021) with its sequel, Feral, to be published 2025.
+She is a Trawick Art Prize winner, Aspen Institute/Social Art & Justice Fellow, Hamiltonian Gallery fellow, National Park Service Artist-in-Residence in the Everglades, and recipient of grant awards including The Foundation for Contemporary Art, The Puffin Foundation Environmental Art, The Lucid Foundation, and Maryland State Arts Council.

 Artist Statement